-20. White Truffles – $5 per gram
+20. White Truffles – $11 per gram

-Truffles are an underground fungus, usually shaved down to a near granular form, and can be used in almost all kinds of foods.
 The white truffles are rare – they are only available for a couple of months of the year, almost exclusively from one portion of Italy.
+They have a unique smell – like a combination of musk, nuts, and ozone.

-White truffles have a unique smell – like a combination of musk, nuts, and ozone.
 In December 2007, Macau casino owner Stanley Ho paid $330,000 for a specimen weighing 1.5 kilograms.
 In November 2010, he again paid $330,000 for a pair of white truffles (one weighing nearly a kilogram).

-19. Saffron – $11 per gram
+19. Saffron – $15 per gram

 Saffron is widely used in Indian, European, and Turkish cuisines.
-There are a few pieces of evidence that says saffron helps with major depressive disorder.
+There are a few pieces of evidence that say saffron helps with major depressive disorder.
 It may also help relieve the symptoms of premenstrual syndrome.

-18. Rhodium -$22 per gram
+18. Rhodium – $22 per gram

 Photo credit: Wikimedia